Leon Cathedral of the Assumption

 Dream, dream, during

 - León Cathedral (Nicaragua) No 1236 – UNESCO Advisory Board Evaluation.
 Accessed in 08.07.2012.

-This beautiful Central American country is not a popular destination of international tourism.
-Not yet – the memories of comparatively recent civil war and mine fields still are there.
-But things are changing to the best now.
+This beautiful Central American country is not a popular destination for international tourism.
+Not yet – the memories of the comparatively recent civil war and minefields still are there.
+But things are changing for the best now.